example42/puppet-tp/usage.md

     tp::install { 'redis': }

-Install an application specifying a custom dependency class (where, for example, you can add a custom package repository.
-Note however that for some applications and Operating System TP provides and manages automatically the upstream repository)

-    tp::install { 'lighttpd':
-      dependency_class => 'site::lighttpd::repo',
-    }

 Configure the application main configuration file a custom erb template which uses data from a custom $options_hash:

     tp::conf { 'rsyslog':